Toggle: English / Spanish

 - Shortness of breath

-- Yellow skin and eyes (jaundice) - may persist for a long time in a newborn
+- Yellow skin and eyes (jaundice) - may continue for a long time in a newborn

-The following tests may help diagnose the condition:
+The following test results may help diagnose the condition:

 - Bilirubin level may be high.